x-team/handbook/onboarding-guide/community/community-guardian-guide.md

 * **Want your group to make a charitable impact?** We can help motivate your group via a Group Goal that results in a donation to a charity or open source project.
 * **Want your group to earn X-Coins?** We will help you reward your group with X-Coins for completing activities or challenges you create.
-* **Want to promote your group or any of its activities?** We have access to the almighty [\#x-announcements](https://x-team.slack.com/messages/C0257R0RV/) channel, as well as the [Community](http://community.x-team.com) site and Invoice App where we can help promote your group's activities to the community at large.
+* **Want to promote your group or any of its activities?** We have access to the almighty [\#x-announcements](https://x-team.slack.com/messages/C0257R0RV/) channel, as well as the [XHQ](https://xhq.x-team.com) where we can help promote your group's activities to the community at large.
 * **Want help keeping your group engaged?** If your group is turning into a ghost town, we can use our years of expertise to help you find ways to spark the fire again for your group.
 * **Want your group to utilize the Unleash Budget in a new way?** We're always open to new ways for X-Teamers to use the Unleash+ Budget to reimburse to help them grow around their goals and passions.